firedancer-io/firedancer/README.md

   will reserve
       8 2GiB pages on numa node 0,
       8 2GiB pages on numa node 1,
-    512 2MiB pages on numa node 0,
+    512 2MiB pages on numa node 0, and
-    512 2MiB pages on numa node 1,
+    512 2MiB pages on numa node 1
   on the host for application use (assuming the host in fact has enough free contiguous physical DRAM availability).
 Adjust this as necessary for the number of cores, system DRAM availabiity, application mix,